Tef21/lib-proctorio/README.md

 ![TAO Logo](https://github.com/oat-sa/taohub-developer-guide/raw/master/resources/tao-logo.png)

 ## Description
 [Proctorio](https://proctorio.com/)

 Proctorio library allows us to create a signed request to the Proctorio provider

-Using state-of-the-art technology and end-to-end data security, Proctorio ensures the total learning integrity of every assessment, every time.
+Proctorio ensures the total learning integrity of every assessment.
-Our software eliminates human error, bias, and much of the expense associated with remote proctoring and identity verification.
+Proctorio may eliminates human error, bias, and much of the expense associated with remote proctoring and identity verification.

-Proctorio also integrates effortlessly with whatever learning management system you already use— no scheduling, waiting or additional logins required— for instant, objective, secure results.

 ## Installation instructions